 There are several levels of compliance, which relate to different layers of security for payment processing, and merchant accounts can require different levels of compliance to accept payments (or some allow the use of an SSL certificate alone and charge a monthly fee for non-compliance).

 Since payment processing requires communication between your site and a payment processor, it may or may not be related to your payment gateway / ecommerce plugin alone, which is why it tends to be complicated to understand.

 If payments occur outside of your site, and the customer gets redirected back to your site (like PayPal Standard), this is PCI compliant because your site never handles sensitive customer data or credit card numbers.

 If customers remain on-site, then the way your payment gateway integration is built and the features your payment gateway offers will influence PCI compliance.

 Helpful resources on payment processing

-This guide gives you an introduction to the types of processing and some of the terms payment processors use, but deciding which processor is right for your store is up to you.
+This guide gives you an introduction to the types of processing and some of the terms payment processors use, but deciding which processor is the best one for your store is up to you.
 It will depend largely on: